header-image

 • Decontamination of facilities

-• Personnel as critical component in Containment
+• Personnel as critical component in containment

-Virus Inactivation and Virus Removal Techniques
+A Safe Product: Virus Inactivation and Virus Removal Techniques

 • Virus inactivation: principles and methods

-• Virus removal Methods
+• Virus removal methods

 Validation of a Decontamination System for Production Equipment, Process Devices and Cleanrooms

-• Different gassing Systems
+• Different gassing systems

 • System qualification